neuralop.layers.spectral_convolution.SpectralConv

 • If None, all the n_modes are used.

-whether to use separable implementation of contraction if True, contracts factors of factorized tensor weight individually
+Whether to use separable implementation of contraction.
+If True, contracts factors of factorized tensor weight individually.
+By default False.

+Tensor factorization type.
+Options: {‘tucker’, ‘cp’, ‘tt’}.
 If None, a single dense weight is learned for the FNO.
 Otherwise, that weight, used for the contraction in the Fourier domain is learned in factorized form.
 In that case, factorization is the tensor factorization of the parameters weight used.
+By default None.

 factorization and used for the forward pass